Million Dollar Extreme Presents: World Peace: Controversy

-BuzzFeed News writer Joseph Bernstein was active in criticizing the show after a heated interview with creator Sam Hyde.
-He wrote that a source told him the network's standards departments repeatedly discovered and removed "coded racist messages, including hidden swastikas".
-Hyde addressed these allegations in a YouTube response, asserting these claims were complete fabrications.
-In the same article, Adult Swim series creator Brett Gelman claimed that the show is "an instrument of hate."
-Gelman would later cut ties with the network over Mike Lazzo's comments regarding women in the workplace, while also citing the network's greenlighting of World Peace as playing a significant part in the decision.
+During the show's initial run, BuzzFeed News writer Joseph Bernstein reported on creator Sam Hyde's alt-right social media activity.
+Bernstein also reported that a source told him the network's standards departments repeatedly discovered and removed "coded racist messages, including hidden swastikas".
+In the same article, fellow Adult Swim series creator Brett Gelman condemned the show as "an instrument of hate".
+Gelman would later cut ties with the network over Mike Lazzo's dismissal of criticism about the lack of female Adult Swim show creators, while also citing the network's greenlighting of World Peace as playing a significant part in the decision.
 Gelman's business collaborator, Tim Heidecker, also voiced his support for Gelman's decision to leave the network on Facebook.
-In addition to claims of coded messages, news sources such as The Atlantic also detailed the controversial actual content of the show, which "seem to exist only to shock and offend", including a sketch in which "Hyde appears in blackface, screaming at a woman in exaggerated vernacular".
+Writing for The Atlantic, David Sims also decried the content of the show, assessing that "plenty of sketches in Million Dollar Extreme seem to exist only to shock and offend", such as the sketch in which "Hyde appears in blackface, screaming at a woman in exaggerated vernacular."

-Reception
+Viewers

-The show premiered to 1,033,000 viewers, with its audience varied week-to-week by a range of 290,000 viewers and average of 896,720 viewers.
+The show premiered to 1,033,000 viewers, and averaged 896,720 viewers over its run.
 The finale was its highest-rated episode, with 1,053,000 viewers.

 Cancellation

 Adult Swim announced on December 5, 2016, that the show would not be renewed for a second season.
-The network faced internal opposition to its continuation, mainly regarding accusations of Hyde's documents connections to the alt-right.
+The network had received internal complaints about dog-whistling in the show and alleged harassment from Hyde and his fans.
+Negative press focused on Hyde's association with the alt-right.
 According to Hyde, despite Adult Swim executives' apparent interest to pick up the show for a second season, Turner ultimately decided to cancel the show.
 Hyde also accused Tim Heidecker of being against the series due to his political views, and using his influence with network executives to prevent its renewal for a second season, though Heidecker denied this multiple times.

 Following the cancellation, musicians whose work was featured on the show, including Molly Nilsson, Chastity Belt, Ovlov, and 3Teeth, disavowed the show.
-All four acts made the common claim that they were unaware of Million Dollar Extreme's beliefs or political views prior to meeting them or viewing their work.
+All four acts claimed that they were unaware of Million Dollar Extreme's beliefs or political views prior to meeting them or viewing their work.
 John Maus remained silent until a year later, when he told Noisey, "I never had, from what I know about it, any indication that anything other than certain instances of a sort of trolling was going on.
 What did they do that made them Nazis?
 Maybe I haven't looked into it."

+On December 8, 2016 Hyde phoned in to confront Tim Heidecker on his podcast.
+Heidecker dismissed Hyde's accusation of interfering, and claimed to receive threats and harassment from Hyde's fans, which Hyde countered was instead response to a political song Heidecker had recently released.